 The William James College Internship Consortium in Applied Clinical Psychology is central to the overall mission of William James College and its goals of integrating rigorous academic instruction with extensive field education and close attention to professional development in that we are training future psychologists who can provide culturally competent care to diverse populations in a wide variety of settings.

-Our Internship Consortium is committed to high quality training in professional psychology and is designed to facilitate the accomplishment of the following nine goals: establishment of appropriate professional relationships; development of psychotherapeutic intervention skills; development of consultation/education/program development skills; development of psychological testing/diagnostic assessment skills; development of applied research skills; development of professional identity/ethical standards of practice; development of supervision skills; development of effective communication and interpersonal skills; and culturally competent work with diverse populations.
+The William James College Internship Consortium in Clinical Psychology is committed to high quality training in professional psychology and its aim is to training interns in the following nine competencies: establishment of appropriate professional relationships; development of psychotherapeutic intervention skills; development of consultation/education/program development skills; development of psychological testing/diagnostic assessment skills; development of applied research skills; development of professional identity/ethical standards of practice; development of supervision skills; development of effective communication and interpersonal skills; and culturally competent work with diverse populations.

 Our Internship Consortium consists of the following sites:

 - Brenner Center for Psychological Assessment and Consultation

 - LifeStance Health